 We could possibly need such a solution if we are going to do final video encoding on CPU.
 If we compare CPU-based H.264 or H.265 encoding performance with J2K on GPU, we can see that performance of J2K decoding is much higher, so we could decode multiple streams on GPU and then encode them on CPU.
 Usually we will need one CPU thread per stream for encoding.
 Multicore CPU is a must here.
 This is actually a task of live transcoding where we could combine GPU and CPU to build high performance solution.

 If we don't have an output format that you need, please let us know and we will add it.
 We do both J2K decoding and format conversions on GPU to improve total performance.
 This is very important in processing of multiple streams.

 Fast J2K decoding with FFmpeg for MXF Player

 If you have ever tried to play MXF or TS files with J2K content at VLC player, you probably know the result.
 Unfortunately, any MXF or TS video with J2K frames is too complicated for CPU-based VLC software and you could hardly achieve viewing at 1 fps, which is not acceptable.

 DCP package contains J2K frames inside and it's quite difficult task to offer smooth preview for that content on CPU via VLC.
 Now you can decode J2K frames on GPU and show the results via ffplay or with any other player which is connected to FFmpeg output.

 Apart from J2K decoding on GPU, we will soon release FFmpeg-based J2K encoder on GPU which could be utilized to create DCP with very high performance.
-It will be much faster in comparison with OpenJPEG.
+It's much faster in comparison with OpenJPEG.